sagebind/dbpipe/README.md

 Command-line SQL client for piping data in and out of a database.

+Rows can be piped out in CSV or JSON format.

 ```sh
 dbpipe select column1, column2 from table1 where column3 = 42
 ```